biocatchltd/yellowbox/docs/subclasses.rst

 .. class:: ContainerService(containers, remove=True)

-    Abstract base class for services using any number of docker containers.
+    Abstract base class for services using one or more docker containers.

+    Inherits from :class:`~service.YellowService`.

     Provides basic functionality of turning on the containers on :meth:`start`, shutting down and removing the containers on :meth:`stop`, and connecting the containers to docker virtual networks using :meth:`connect` and :meth:`disconnect`.

-    *containers* argument is a sequence of docker ``Container`` objects, relevant for the service.
+    :param containers: A sequence of docker ``Container`` objects, relevant for the service.
 The containers can come both stopped and started.

-    If *remove* is true (default) containers will be removed together with their respective volumes when the service is stopped.
-Same as the attribute :attr:`remove`.

-    Inherits from :class:`~service.YellowService`.
+    :type containers: Sequence[:class:`docker.Container<docker.models.containers.Container>`]

+    :param bool remove: Set :attr:`remove`

     .. method:: start(retry_spec=None)
         :abstractmethod:

         Start the service by turning on all stopped containers.
-Block for it to be fully initialized by repeatedly running a certain "check" function, chosen by the subclass overriding this method.

-        For most services, the chosen function attempts to connect to the underlying container until the service is fully started and connection is accepted.
+Containers are started sequentially in the order provided.

-        *retry_spec* is a :class:`retry.RetrySpec` instance, specifying the internal retry semantics for the chosen "check" function.
+        :param RetrySpec retry_spec: specifies the internal retry semantics for the chosen "check" function.
 It allows specifying a timeout or maximum number of attempts before startup counts as a failure.
+Subclasses should block until the service is responsive using this :class:RetrySpec:.

     .. method:: stop(signal='SIGTERM')